kelseymh/G4CMP/README.md

 Phonon sensors typically involve a superconducting film to couple the substrate to a sensor (SQUID, TES, etc.).
-The `G4CMPKaplanQP` class provides a parametric model for that coupling, implmenting Kaplan's model for energy exchange between phonons and quasiparticles from broken Cooper pairs.
+The `G4CMPKaplanQP` class provides a parametric model for that coupling, implementing Kaplan's model for energy exchange between phonons and quasiparticles from broken Cooper pairs.
 This class expects to find the following material properties defined for the metal film (defined using the function